schmaeke/velura.nvim/README.md

 ## Ports

-Ports of Velura.nvim are located in the ports directory, with current support for:
+Ports of velura.nvim are located in the ports directory, with current support for:
 - [iTerm2](https://github.com/gnachman/iTerm2)

 *[Ghostty](https://mitchellh.com/ghostty) will be added as soon as I get access to it.*